 Innovative leadership has the opportunity to inspire change, support risk-taking and communicate expectations of use through curriculum, goals, and outcomes for all learners.

-The above chart shows the larger the district, the more extensively it uses the Future Ready Dashboard.
+The above chart shows districts with 2000+ students are the largest users of the Future Ready Dashboard.

 Gear 4: Professional Learning and Building Capacity